edwwlui/notes/Lesson7.md

 An upsample, this is called **nearest neighbor interpolation**.
 That's super fast which is nice.
 So you can do a nearest neighbor interpolation, and then a stride 1 conv, and now you've got some computation which is actually using there's no zeros in upper left 4x4, this (one pixel to the right) is kind of nice because it gets a mixture of A's and B's which is kind of what you would want and so forth.

 Another approach is instead of using nearest neighbor interpolation, you can use bilinear interpolation which basically means instead of copying A to all those different cells you take a weighted average of the cells around it.

 ![](lesson7/20.png)

 For example if you were looking at what should go here (red), you would kind of go, oh it's about 3 A's, 2 C's, 1 D, and 2 B's, and you take the average, not exactly, but roughly just a weighted average.
 Bilinear interpolation, you'll find all over the place - it's pretty standard technique.
 Anytime you look at a picture on your computer screen and change its size, it's doing bilinear interpolation.
 So you can do that and then a stride 1 conv.
 So that was what people were using, well, what people still tend to use.
 That's as much as I going to teach you this part.
 In part 2, we will actually learn what the fast.ai library is actually doing behind the scenes which is something called a **pixel shuffle** also known as **sub pixel convolutions**.
 It's not dramatically more complex but complex enough that I won't cover it today.
 They're the same basic idea.
 All of these things is something which is basically letting us do a convolution that ends up with something that's twice the size.

 That gives us our upsampling path.
 That lets us go from 28 by 28 to 54 by 54 and keep on doubling the size, so that's good.
 And that was it until U-Net came along.
 That's what people did and it didn't work real well which is not surprising because like in this 28 by 28 feature map, how the heck is it going to have enough information to reconstruct a 572 by 572 output space?
-That's a really tough ask.
+That's a really tough task.
 So you tended to end up with these things that lack fine detail.

 [[41:45](https://youtu.be/nWpdkZE2_cc?t=2505)]